 It Boils Down to Biology

-Your brain is producing chemical messengers in response to your words, and these messengers aka hormones spur your emotions.
-I took a course by Jen Sincero through DailyOm once entitled “You are a Badass at Habits” where she uses a beautiful bus metaphor.
+Your brain is producing chemical messengers (hormones) in response to your words, and these messengers spur your emotions.
+I took a wonderful course by Jen Sincero through DailyOm entitled “You are a Badass at Habits,” where she uses a beautiful bus metaphor.
 It goes something like this: “Your beliefs are driving the bus.
 They take you where you’re going whether you’re paying attention or not.
 Your thoughts are the tour guide, your words reflect your thoughts and beliefs, your emotions are the fuel, and your actions pave the road.”
 What a great explanation for all that we’ve talking about here.

-We are just scratching the surface on this subject, but you can learn more over on my Facebook page: Mindset Mastery, and check out the video below for another quick tip.
+We’re just scratching the surface on this subject, and we can always discuss this subject further over on my Facebook page: Mindset Mastery, but check out my “2 Minute Tips” video first.
+Thanks!

 Hope it was helpful,